 What is it?
 Your pizza arrives, you're hungry and it smells good.
 You take out the first piece, take a big bite.....
 And burn the roof of your mouth.
 Now you have pizza palate!

 Other hot foods can also burn the roof of your mouth.
 These types of burns have come to be called "pizza palate" because they are most commonly caused by pizza.

 These burns are usually minor and heal within a few days.
 Warm salt water rinses after meals will help keep the area clean.
 To make the rinse, dissolve 1/8 tsp of salt in 8 ounces of water.

-I want to say thank you for the care and time Dr Obermayr & team gave me.
-You were and are exceptional as were Lori and Melissa.
+I want to say thank you for the care and time Dr. Obermayr & team gave me.
+You were and are exceptional as so were Lori and Melissa.
 I was in trouble beginning last Thursday and several times was ready to go to an emergency room.
 All is good now and I sincerely thank you for everything.
 The most efficient, professional and caring office I have ever been in.
 Please let your staff know that what they do is noticeably different and better than any other office.